zhang-xd18/AlterOpt/README.md

     --period 2  # review period p
 ```
 ##### Performance on additional datasets
 We also evaluate the performance of the alternating optimization framework on COST2100.
 The scenarios of SemiUrban_LOS, SemiUrban_NLOS, and IndoorHall are utilized.
 The datasets can be generated according to the [open source library of COST2100](https://github.com/cost2100/cost2100).
 The training settings are similar to that on the CDL channel model.
 The model is first sufficiently offline trained with the scenario of SemiUrban_LOS.
-Finally, the results on COST2100 can be found in `COST2100.png` in the 'results' directory.
+Finally, the results on COST2100 can be found in `COST2100.png` in the `results` directory.

 ## Acknowledgment